 Jason has given back to the local community by serving as a case manager for people with HIV/AIDS.
-He offered legal assistance between persons affected by HIV/AIDS and Safe Harbor, a community-based program that helps parents with supervised child visitation and custody exchanges.
+He offered legal assistance to persons affected by HIV/AIDS and Safe Harbor, a community-based program that helps parents with supervised child visitation and custody exchanges.

 In his personal time, Jason enjoys traveling to different states and countries, bowling, and partaking in a fantasy football league.